ultraio/ultra-discord-uniq-roles-bot-website-test/README.md

 Spins up a localhost server to perform development.
 This spins up a `Vite` server on port `3000` (usually) and allows you to make changes and view them in your browser.

 ```
-npm run vue-dev -w client
+npm run vue-dev
 ```

 ### Build

-Builds the client-side into a single page application, and pushes it to the server folder under `packages/server/dist/html`.
+Builds the client-side into a single page application, and pushes it to the folder under `dist/html`.

 ```
-npm run build -w client
+npm run build
 ```

 ## Folder Structure